Question: How to tell if your egg was fertilized? What are the symptoms and signs of early implantation?

 What is fertilization?

-After ovulation, the end part of the fallopian tube, called fimbriae, picks up the released egg into the uterus.
+After ovulation, the end part of the fallopian tube, called fimbriae, picks up the released egg into the tube.

 If you have a partner and already had unprotected sexual intercourse, sperm easily transports itself to the fallopian tube.
 With millions of sperm that are released during ejaculation, only one sperm can fuse with your egg.